jk-labs-inc/jokerace/README.md

 ## Pre-requisites
 - `yarn` installed
 - `node` version >= `17.0.0`
+- Have an Ethereum wallet (like MetaMask for instance)

 ## Before you start
-- Navigate to `packages/react-app-revamp` (the frontend package)
 - Install dependencies with `yarn install`
-- Create a `.env` file and paste the following values:
+- Create a `.env` file in `packages/react-app-revamp` (the frontend package) and paste the following values:

 ```
 NEXT_PUBLIC_INFURA_ID=